 Half of the emergency notification system providers researched highlighted reporting and analytics as a key platform feature.
 When looking at reporting and analytics, you will want functionality that lets you:

 The ability to integrate your emergency notification system with existing tools and technology will offer extended capabilities.
 It will simplify day-to-day management and ensure the long-term success of your solution.
-It also helps fold your ENS into day-to-day use where employees are already engaging in a meaningful way on a regular basis.
+It also helps fold your ENS into day-to-day use where employees are already engaging in a meaningful way regularly.

 Ideally, the platform will integrate with your HR system or software like Active Directory.
 This ensures the contact details in your emergency notification platform are always up-to-date.
 Any details added, updated, or removed in your HR system can be automatically synced across.

-Geofencing can be used for targetting during natural disasters, bomb threats, hazardous spills, riots, protests, and power outages.
-It is a feature however that has its limitations and create friction in its implementation, and as a result, it’s not one we choose to offer in our Sentinel platform.
+Geofencing can be used for targeting during natural disasters, bomb threats, hazardous spills, riots, protests, and power outages.
+It is a feature however that has its limitations and creates friction in its implementation, and as a result, it’s not one we choose to offer in our Sentinel platform.

 Adoption of the feature by the wider business is one of the biggest issues with geofencing.
 Given the option, most employees do not wish to have their devices and geographic location tracked by their employers.
 Even if the unpopular decision is made to track company devices, you can’t be certain the devices employees are assigned are on their person.